 Once all the fields are designed to your liking in the CRM, start adding contact and prospect records as leads are generated.
 Though you can manually enter data records, this can also be automated by linking a web form to your CRM system.

-For example, HubSpot allows you to customize forms for marketing campaigns such as newsletter sign-ups, social media forms, or online ads.
-From there, if an interested prospect submits their information, they automatically have their data transferred to the CRM as a lead record.
+For example, HubSpot CRM allows you to customize forms for marketing campaigns, such as newsletter sign-ups, social media forms, or online ads.
+From there, if interested prospects submit their information, they automatically have their data transferred to the CRM as a lead record.

 5. Assign Leads for Outreach

 As leads begin pouring in, have a process ready that assigns them to a dedicated sales rep or account executive.
-You might consider doing this on a manual basis, but if the volume of potential customers coming in is high, it becomes challenging to stay organized.
+You might consider doing this manually; however, if the volume of potential customers coming in is high, it becomes challenging to stay organized.

 Some CRMs, such as Zoho CRM, have automated lead assignment features you can use.
 Users can configure their system to assign opportunities and notify specific reps based on characteristics such as lead source, product line, or potential deal size.

 If you’re using a spreadsheet or CRM alternative, indicate which rep is responsible.
 Once assigned, your sales team members can begin doing initial outreach via cold calling or email and update their records or cells on each lead’s progress.
-For instance, they can update the pipeline status on the record if they called and scheduled a sales presentation or product demo.
+For instance, they can update the pipeline status on the record if they call and schedule a sales presentation or give a product demo.